sgoeschl/freemarker-cli/README.md

 * Playing with Groovy over the public holidays
 * Groovy has a built-in package manager which makes distribution a breeze
-* Provding samples to transform JSON to Markdown
+* Providing samples to transform JSON to Markdown

 Using Velocity actually created some minor issues so I migrated to [Apache FreeMarker](https://freemarker.apache.org) during Christmas 2016